Understand SC: Scenes from Charleston, Columbia as people marched for George Floyd

-Last Saturday, South Carolinians took the streets, joining protesters across the U.S. and world who are — again — calling for the killings to stop.
+Last Saturday, South Carolinians took to the streets, joining protesters across the U.S. and world who are — again — demanding the killings stop.

 The protests were sparked by the death of George Floyd, a black man who was killed at the hands of police in Minneapolis.
 But they're also the product of a gross lack of change.